balupton/plant-vs-animal-products/README.md

-# A comparison of animal vs plant products
+# The definitive comparison of plant versus animal products

 For those raising questions about the comparison between plant products and animal products (as you should! always important to make informed decisions), here is the criteria I used: